First an analogy to help understand why dealing with criticism as an author is important:

 Some people love your baby and coo over it, although probably not as much or for as long as you expected.
 People say your baby is adorable, but no one is going to take care of it for you, because it just isn’t as important to them as it is to you.

-Most people are indifferent – everyone’s got a baby, what’s so special about yours?
+Most people are indifferent.
+Everyone’s got a baby, so what’s so special about yours?
 And, as hard as it is to imagine, some people think your baby is really ugly and don’t mind telling you so.

-How do you handle the inevitable post-publication anti-climax.
-If your book hasn’t been a bestselling, life-changing triumph, how do you deal with the lukewarm reception and the downright nasty criticism?
+How do you handle the inevitable post-publication anti-climax?
+If your book hasn’t been a bestselling, life-changing triumph, how do you deal with the mixed reception and the downright nasty criticism?

 I asked Dr Anita Sanz to give me some advice.